cdervis/Polly2D/Docs/docs/audio.md

 ## Music

-`playSoundOnce()` is typically used to play fire-and-forget sounds such as explosions or UI navigation.
+`playOnce()` is typically used to play fire-and-forget sounds such as explosions or UI navigation.

 To play a continuous sound, such as music, a convenience method `AudioDevice::playSoundInBackground()` is provided.